-- P2 explains how a range of health behaviours affect an individual's health - P3 describes how an individual's health is determined by a range of factors - P5 describes factors that contribute to effective health promotion - P6 proposes actions that can improve and maintain an individual's health - P7 explains how body systems influence the way the body moves - P8 describes the components of physical fitness and explains how they are monitored - P12 demonstrates strategies for the assessment, management and prevention of injuries in first aid settings - P15 forms opinions about health-promoting actions based on a critical examination of relevant information - P16 uses a range of sources to draw conclusions about health and physical activity concepts. - P17 analyses factors influencing movement and patterns of participation.
+P2 explains how a range of health behaviours affect an individual's health

+- P3 describes how an individual's health is determined by a range of factors - P5 describes factors that contribute to effective health promotion - P6 proposes actions that can improve and maintain an individual's health - P7 explains how body systems influence the way the body moves - P8 describes the components of physical fitness and explains how they are monitored - P9 describes biomechanical factors that influence the efficiency of the body in motion - P10 plans for participation in physical activity to satisfy a range of individual needs - P12 demonstrates strategies for the assessment, management and prevention of injuries in first aid settings - P15 forms opinions about health-promoting actions based on a critical examination of relevant information - P16 uses a range of sources to draw conclusions about health and physical activity concepts. - P17 analyses factors influencing movement and patterns of participation.